Wangcore/Wangcore/README.md

 - 💞️ I’m looking to collaborate on Python...
 - 📫 I can be reached at awangtx@gmail.com or 281-410-1432.
 - I'm originally from the Houston area (Sugar Land) but I currently reside in Fort Stockton, Texas.
+- I have a particuarly strong interest in getting to know tech-minded folks in Far West Texas (Pecos, Monahans, Alpine, Fort Stockton, Marfa, etc.)

 <!---
 Wangcore/Wangcore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.